Atlanta is a city bursting with hidden gems, offbeat attractions, and experiences that go beyond the usual tourist spots.

 Discover some of Atlanta’s best-kept secrets with Sonesta.

-Sonesta Atlanta Northwest Marietta - The Battery
+Sonesta Atlanta Northwest Galleria - Marietta

 6345 Powers Ferry Road NW